epsilonsample/redacted-project-docs/content/index.md

 # Asset Management Information Dashboard

 Welcome to the Asset Management Information Dashboard.
-Here you can quickly find information for the most common roles and task.
+Here you can find links to role and task documentation.

 ---